CAMMA-public/Endoscapes/README.md

 ## References

-Please cite the following works when using this dataset for your research.
+Please cite the accompanying technical report when using this dataset for your research.

 (arXiv)